mrachuta/fbwdbot/README.md

 received_pharse should be wrote lowercase letters, see examples inside file.
 Is recommended to edit file via Notepad++ for example, to keep encoding and newline characters (all next added pair, should be in new line).

-Nothing (od course if all packages are installed) more is required.
+Nothing (of course if all packages are installed) more is required.

 ## Using